nubenetes/awesome-kubernetes/docs/kubernetes.md

         *  No persistence Storage
         * Client Cookies can be used to make service stateless
 * [cncf.io: Advanced Kubernetes pod to node scheduling](https://www.cncf.io/blog/2021/07/27/advanced-kubernetes-pod-to-node-scheduling/)
-* [medium: Kubernetes Deployment — Rolling Updates and Rollbacks Explained 🌟](https://medium.com/codex/kubernetes-deployment-rolling-updates-and-rollbacks-explained-e3efa6557368) Learn how to update the application once created a Deployment in the Kubernetes cluster and how to rollback.
 * [medium: Create A Pod In Kubernetes Cluster](https://medium.com/codex/create-a-pod-in-kubernetes-cluster-b9e0c33bb904) Learn what is Pod and how to create a Pod in the Kubernetes cluster.
 * [cloudsavvyit.com: How to Scale Docker Containers Across Servers Using Kubernetes](https://www.cloudsavvyit.com/13039/how-to-scale-docker-containers-across-servers-using-kubernetes/)
 * [Kubernetes.
 Label and Selector.
 Important Topic.
 Identify object in cluster.
 CKA Exam Tips](https://www.youtube.com/watch?app=desktop&v=Vh3piGAxcf8&ab_channel=AlokKumar)